 The lights on the projector's control panel indicate the projector status and let you know when a problem occurs.
-Check the status and color of the lights and look for a solution in the table below.
+Check the status and color of the lights and look for a solution in the table here.

 - 1 Power light

 - 2 Lamp light

 - 3 Temperature light

+- 4 Filter light

-Power light Lamp light Temperature light Status and solution Green Off Off Normal operation.
-Flashing green Off Off Warming up.
+Power light Lamp light Temperature light Filter light Status and solution Green Off Off Off Normal operation.
+Flashing green Off Off Off Warming up.
 Wait for an image to appear.
-Orange Off Off Standby or sleep mode.
-Flashing orange Off Off Preparing network monitoring or shutting down.
+Orange Off Off Off Standby or sleep mode.
+Flashing orange Off Off Off Preparing network monitoring or shutting down.
 (Wait for the light to remain orange before unplugging the projector.)
-Flashing red Off Flashing orange Projector is too hot.
-Make sure that the vents and air filter are not clogged with dust or obstructed by nearby objects.
-Make sure the environmental temperature is not too hot.
-If overheating continues, replace the air filter.